vippsas/vipps-ecom-api/vipps-ecom-api.md

 eCom API without the use of Vipps.
 This is useful for automated testing.
 The endpoint is only available in our test environment.

-Express checkout and "Skip Landing Page" is not supported by the force approve endpoint.
+Express checkout and `skipLandingPage`is not supported by the force approve endpoint.

-# Recomendations regarding handling redirects
+# Recommendations regarding handling redirects

-Since Vipps is a mobile entity the amount of control Vipps have over the redirect back to the merchant after the purchase is completed is limited.
-A merchant must not assume that Vipps will redirect to the exact same session and for example rely entirely on cookies in order to handle the redirect event.
-For example the redirect could happen to another browser.
+Since Vipps is a native app and not a website used in a web browser, the level of control Vipps has over the redirect back to the merchant after a completed purchase is limited.
+The merchant _must not_ assume that Vipps will redirect to the exact same session or for example rely entirely on cookies in order to handle the redirect event.
+The redirect may send the user to a different web browser.

-Examples of some, but not all, factors outside of Vipps control.
+Examples of some, but not all, factors outside of Vipps control:
 - Configurations set by the OS itself, for example the default browser.
 - User configurations of browsers.
-- Users closing app immediately upon purchase.
+- Users closing Vipps immediately upon purchase.

-Therefore Vipps recommends having a stateless approach in the site that is supposed to be the end session.
-An example would a polling based result handling from a value in the redirect url.
+Because of this Vipps recommends a stateless approach on the webssite that is supposed to be the end session.
+An example would a polling-based result handling from a value in the redirect URL.

 Example for demonstration purposes that should be handled.

-- User starts is in web session in a Chrome Browser.
+1. User starts is in web session in the Chrome web browser.
-- A Vipps purchase is started, a redirect URL is defined by the Merchant.
+2. A Vipps purchase is started, with a redirect URL specified by the Merchant.
-- The user completes the purchase.
+3. The user completes the purchase in Vipps.
-- The Vipps app redirects the user.
+4. Vipps (the app) redirects the user by opening the URL specified in step 2.
-- The OS defaults to a Safari Browser for the redirect.
+5. The OS opens the URL in the default browser: Safari (not Chrome).
-- The merchant handles the redirect without the customer noticing any discrepancies from the browser switch.
+6. The merchant handles the redirect without the customer noticing any discrepancies from the browser switch.

 # Questions?